catuhana/denoh/README.md

 Since Git hooks are set by extending Deno's configuration file, we need to create a Deno config file (Deno.json{,c}) if it does not exist.
 Denoh looks for `githooks` key of the configuration file, so to create a Git hook, pass any valid Git hook name to `githooks` object, and pass your script/task commands inside an array of strings.
 Let's say our Deno configuration file is this example below:

+> [!TIP]
-For auto completion in `githooks` field in Deno configuration file, [schema.json](schema.json) JSON schema file can be used, [as can be seen here](deno.json#L2).
-Denoh JSON schema extends Deno's latest JSON schema, so it's safe to use Denoh's schema, even after Deno changes theirs.
+> For auto completion in `githooks` field in Deno configuration file, [schema.json](schema.json) JSON schema file can be used, [as can be seen here](deno.json#L2).
+Denoh's JSON schema extends Deno's one, so it's safe to use, even after Deno changes theirs.

 ```jsonc
 {